danielvartan/mastersthesis/README.md

 of the main research data, which contain personal and sensitive information.
 As a result, this data cannot be publicly shared.
-To run the analyses, users must have an internet connection and request a set of access keys from the author.
+To run the analyses, users must have an internet connection and request a set of access keys from the author (see the keys section below).

 To reproduce the analyses do the following steps: